telematics-lab/IoD_Sim/README.md

 based on the IEEE 802.11 and LTE technology, and scenarios with various mobility models.

+Starting from version 4.1.0, support for satellite nodes (i.e., LEO and GEO) has been added, as well as the 5G NR protocol stack enabled by the ns3 [nr module](https://gitlab.com/cttc-lena/nr).
+More details regarding the configuration of scenarios that include satellites and 5G NR nodes can be found in the [dedicated documentation](docs/leo-nr-json-guide.md).

-The source code presents the implementation of models and examples scripts, also known as _scenarios_, that use such models to simulate a variable number of drones that:
+The source code presents the implementation of models and examples JSON configuration files, also known as _scenarios_, that use such models to simulate a variable number of generic nodes, drones or satellites that:

 - Move according to the mobility model associated to the reference scenario.
 - Exchange messages with network access points deployed on a cartesian or geographic 3D space.